List of MAJCOM wings of the United States Air Force: MAJCOM wings

 The term used by USAF to denote wings (and other units) controlled by MAJCOMs varied during the first decade the system was used.
 Originally, they were called Table of Distribution (T/D) Units.
 Later they were referred to as Designated Units.
 From the late 1950s the accepted term was MAJCON (from Major Command Controlled) Units, while units controlled by Hq USAF were called AFCON (Air Force Controlled) Units.
 All provisional units were MAJCON units.
 Although Headquarters, USAF occasionally authorized MAJCOMs to number provisional wings outside the blocks of numbers allotted to the commands, only four digit provisional wings are included in this list.
-Provisional wings numbered outside the four digit system, such as the Strategic Wing, Provisional 72d at Andersen AFB during the Viet Nam War or the Bombardment Wing, Provisional, 806th at RAF Fairford during Operation Desert Storm are not included in the list.
+Provisional wings numbered outside the four digit system, such as the Strategic Wing, Provisional 72d at Andersen AFB during the Vietnam War or the Bombardment Wing, Provisional, 806th at RAF Fairford during Operation Desert Storm are not included in the list.

 Under the USAF organization and lineage system MAJCON units' lineages (histories, awards, and battle honors) ended when the units were discontinued and could never be revived.
 USAF considered MAJCON wings "temporary", though many stayed in existence for a very long time.
 Some MAJCON wings appear to have been revived, but even when they have the same number and name, USAF regards them as two entirely separate units, as shown in the two entries for the 1500th Air Base Wing in the list.

 Although USAF policy during this era stated MAJCON units could not be reactivated, when the MAJCON system was being ended in 1991–1992, numerous MAJCON units were converted to AFCON units and assigned two or three digit numbers.
 Also, since 1991 discontinued MAJCON units have been reestablished and "consolidated" (merged) with AFCON units.
 Other former MAJCON units have been revived as AFCON units.